progrium/progrium.com/source/wiki/Generativity.html.markdown

 I think hacker culture is about a bias towards generativity.

 Generativity becomes more significant when you look at it from the context of the role of technology.
+A topic not often explored beyond the scope of recent times.

-Kevin Kelly explored in his book [What Technology Wants](http://www.amazon.com/What-Technology-Wants-Kevin-Kelly/dp/0143120174) the biases and trends of technology.
+Kevin Kelly explored in his book [What Technology Wants](http://www.amazon.com/What-Technology-Wants-Kevin-Kelly/dp/0143120174) the biases and trends of technology across human history.
 He broadly defines technology as anything useful created by a human mind, which includes hammers and gadgets, but also law and cities.
 What he found is that technology in all forms help us trend towards more options, choices, opportunities, possibilities, and freedoms.

 These are all different ways of talking about the same thing.
 What this does, though, is every new technology brings us the potential for more new technology.
+Again, this is not just tools, but art and ideas.
 That doesn't sound that significant, but as Kevin Kelly says, imagine Mozart before the piano, or van Gogh before cheap oil paints, or Hitchcock before film.
+These creators used mediums or technologies that had to be invented or discovered at some point.

 How many kids are out there today that won't realize their potential to self actualize because their medium doesn't exist yet?
 Where the thing that resonates so perfectly with that individual that it fills their life with purpose and meaning.
+Or at least a way to express oneself.

 Just as one example, Vine, a seemingly trivial micro-video platform, has allowed for a new form of celebrity: Vine stars.
 This is different from being a movie star, or even being a YouTube star.
 It's an opportunity that didn't exist before.